IABTechLab/ucid/spec/UCID v1.0 DRAFT.md

 From a specification compliance perspective, any attribute not denoted *required* is optional, whether *recommended* or not.
 An optional attribute may have a default value to be assumed if omitted.
 If no default is indicated, then by convention its absence should be interpreted as *unknown*, unless otherwise specified.
 Empty strings or null values should be interpreted the same as omitted (i.e., the default if one is specified or *unknown* otherwise).

-**Note:** As a convention in this document, objects being defined are denoted with uppercase first letter in deference to the common convention for class names in programming languages such as Java, whereas actual instances of objects and references thereto in payloads are lowercase.
+**Note:** As a convention in this document, objects being defined are denoted with uplpercase first letter in deference to the common convention for class names in programming languages such as Java, whereas actual instances of objects and references thereto in payloads are lowercase.

 ### Object:  RegistrationAuthority <a name="object_ra"></a>